Location: Landrum Academic Center 500

 Creative Writing Coordinator: Kelly Moffett

-Cinema Studies Director: John Alberti
+Cinema Studies Director: Andrea Gazzaniga

 Department Coordinator: Julie Hess

-Full-Time Faculty: John Alberti, Janel Bloch, Nancy Bowers, Thomas Bowers, Jennifer Cellio, Jonathan S. Cullick, Emily Detmer-Goebel, Donelle Dreese, Andrea Gazzaniga, Steven J. Gores, Barclay Green, Jessica Hindman, Parmita Kapadia, Roxanne Kent-Drury, Tonya Krouse, Andrew P. Miller, Kelly Moffett, Tamara F. O’Callaghan, Ernest Smith, Paige Byam Soliday, Robert K. Wallace, Gary Walton, Chris Wilkey, Kristine A. Yohe
+Full-Time Faculty: John Alberti, Janel Bloch, Nancy Bowers, Thomas Bowers, Jennifer Cellio, Jonathan S. Cullick, Emily Detmer-Goebel, Donelle Dreese, Andrea Gazzaniga, Steven J. Gores, Barclay Green, Jessica Hindman, Parmita Kapadia, Roxanne Kent-Drury, Tonya Krouse, Kelly Moffett, Tamara F. O’Callaghan, Ernest Smith, Paige Byam Soliday, Robert K. Wallace, Gary Walton, Chris Wilkey, Kristine A. Yohe

 Thinking about the discipline: English programs promote critical, creative, and reflective expression in the English language.
 Students in the English program engage with diverse literary texts and cultural texts, and they learn and practice critical reading and effective writing.
 In addition to these skills, students seeking secondary teaching certification in English learn and practice the most up-to-date pedagogical theories and methods.

 The skills that English majors develop in research, communication, comprehension, and analysis prepare them for careers in a multitude of fields in the private and public sectors such as government, law, education, business, and nonprofits.
 NKU’s English program emphasizes written communication skills, intellectual development, and humanistic values, which enable students to identify and pursue personal, career, and civic goals.